 The main reason to know about comfort fit is for ring sizing.
 Most of the time, a standard fit size is also the size you should order for a comfort fit ring.
 However, the size and width of the ring may make a slight difference.

-If you're ordering a very thin ring in the 1mm - 4mm range, the comfort fit likely won't make a difference.
+If you're ordering a thin ring in the 1mm - 4mm range, the comfort fit likely won't make a difference.

 For rings that are 5mm - 6mm, your standard fit size will likely be the right size for the comfort fit ring too.
 However, if you know your quarter ring size (which isn't necessary for most non-precious metal rings), you may want to err on the side of smaller.